guitknurd/hello-world/README.md

 so, this is a sentence added locally on Ravi that I hope to push back onto the github site after I commit the addition of this text.

+adding more text to get "git remote origin" syntax working.  is is working?